our people

 The Board of Directors

-Executive Director & Secretary: Pieta Shakes
+Executive Director & Secretary: Dr Pieta Shakes

 Director: Dr Imogen Thomson